MirrorsAndMisdirections/FastFlowTransform/examples/basic_demo/seeds/README.md

 # Seeds directory

-Add CSV or Parquet files for reproducible seeds.
-Usage examples are covered in docs/Quickstart.md and docs/Config_and_Macros.md#13-seeds-sources-and-dependencies.
+`seed_users.csv` ships with the demo and feeds the staging model.
+Extend or replace it with your own CSV or Parquet files when experimenting.